 After completing my BA, I undertook an MSc in economics at University College London.
-From this course I gained deeper knowledge of statistics and modelling, which I made use of in my thesis project on how the number of people employed by a small business affects the ability of that business to weather changes in wage laws.
+From this course I gained deeper knowledge of statistics and modelling, which I made use of in my thesis project – an investigation into how the number of people employed by a small business affects the ability of that business to weather changes in wage laws.
 My aim throughout this project was to gather more evidence on the effect of new wage laws on the long-term stability of small businesses.

 I now wish to continue my academic career with a PhD in economics, and I cannot imagine a better place to study this than the business school at Imperial.
 I admire the economics department’s commitment to both fairness and to accuracy, and I wish to further my work on minimum wage increases and small businesses in a way that respects both the dignity of workers and the needs of business owners.
-I particularly wish to work with Dr. Jane Brown, whose work on small business ethics have been a great source of inspiration for me.
+I particularly wish to work with Dr. Jane Brown, whose work on small business ethics has been a great source of inspiration for me.

 This research has the potential to contribute to the theoretical models of small business growth in economics, but it also can contribute real-world value to policymakers and small business owners.
-As small businesses are often touted as the counterbalance to the move towards large multinational corporations due to globalisation, greater understanding of how to foster these small businesses and help them to grow can only become more valuable in the future.
+As small businesses are often touted as the counterbalance to the move towards large multinational corporations due to globalisation, greater understanding of how to support these small businesses, and how to help them grow, will only become more valuable in the future.

-With my knowledge of the topic of small business and wage laws and my experience with statistical analyses and modelling, I am confident that I can complete the research project which I have proposed to a high standard.
-My thesis projects were both on a smaller scale, however recently I have been volunteering as a research assistant in a co-operative project for my supervisor’s group on cultural differences in small business creation, which has given me experience on large-scale projects too.
+Owing to my extensive knowledge of small business and wage laws, and my experience with statistical analyses and modelling, I am confident that I can complete the research project which I have proposed to a high standard.
+While both my previous thesis projects were on a smaller scale, I have recently been volunteering as a research assistant in a co-operative project focussing on cultural differences in small business creation, which has given me experience on large-scale projects too.
 This experience has helped me to plan out the time for my PhD realistically and confidently.